An abundance of risk, not caution, before Trump’s diagnosis

 This chain of events does not establish how or where Trump got the virus.
 Given the highly variable period between infection and sickness — anywhere from a few days to two weeks — he could have contracted it on any number of occasions from a variety of people.

-It could have been at the week-old Rose Garden event where Trump announced Amy Coney Barrett as his Supreme Court choice, a gathering where two attendees — Sen. Mike Lee of Arizona and University of Notre Dame President John I. Jenkins — were later diagnosed with the disease.
+It could have been at the week-old Rose Garden event where Trump announced Amy Coney Barrett as his Supreme Court choice, a gathering where three attendees — Sens.
+Mike Lee of Arizona and Thom Tillis of North Carolina, and University of Notre Dame President John I. Jenkins — were later diagnosed with the disease.

 Or it could have been his rally in Pennsylvania that night, his event with a few lawmakers and Lordstown, Ohio, truck executives Monday — or his routine interactions anytime in the incubation period.